smbeiragh/sanam/README.md

 1. limit selector nesting to a maximum level .e.g 4
 2. limit selector nesting to pseudo-classes, pseudo-elements, state classes to keep everything about a component/selector in one place
-3. limit use of selector nesting and descendant selectors necessery cases
+3. limit use of selector nesting and descendant selectors to necessary cases

 ## Loops & Branching
-Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and framework. we should limit use of them as much as possible. keep readability simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is resunable, alghough before doing this we should think why we need 100 selectors may be we're doing something wrong.
+Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and framework. we should limit use of them as much as possible. keep readability and simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is resunable, alghough before doing this we should think why we need 100 selectors may be we're doing something wrong.